 A bank’s information barriers are designed to properly control the flow of confidential information from one part of the bank to another, or from one bank, or part of the bank, to any other business unit within the bank.

-Generally, only those bank employees who are directly involved in servicing the client, or who are necessary participants in the senior management and due diligence processes of an investment banking transaction, may be brought “over the wall”.
+Generally, only those bank employees who are directly involved in servicing the client, or who are necessary participants in the senior management and due diligence processes of an investment banking transaction, may be brought “over the wall.”

 Bringing Employees Over the Chinese Wall

-Under some circumstances, investment bankers may be permitted to disclose material, nonpublic information to employees in the Credit Capital Markets, Commercial Banking, Equity Research and Risk Management departments for valid business purposes in connection with a particular investment banking transaction.
+Under some circumstances, investment bankers may be permitted to disclose material, nonpublic information to employees in the Credit Capital Markets, Commercial Banking, Equity Research, and Risk Management departments for valid business purposes in connection with a particular investment banking transaction.
 However, this can occur only in limited circumstances and only in consultation with representatives from the Compliance Department and, in the case of sharing information with a research analyst, only with the prior approval of the Head of Research.

 Depending upon the significance of the information and the context in which it will be used, Compliance may recommend restrictions on the normal activities of the recipient of such information.
-Particular restraint should always be exercised with respect to the transmission of information (such as long-term corporate projections) which is not likely to become public during the course of an investment banking assignment and which may inhibit the ability of the recipient to engage in normal business activities (including personal trading) once the investment banking assignment is completed.
+Particular restraint should always be exercised with respect to the transmission of information (such as long-term corporate projections) that is not likely to become public during the course of an investment banking assignment and may inhibit the ability of the recipient to engage in normal business activities (including personal trading) once the investment banking assignment is completed.

 Finally, when investment bankers have been engaged in respect to an unannounced potential transaction, they should remind the client’s officers that they should not provide any confidential information to any bank employee (including, in particular, research analysts and employees in Institutional Equities Sales and Trading) who has not been brought over the wall with respect to the transaction.